-We plan to deliver NPES treatments in the clinic utilizing our proprietary PulseTxTM system, a tunable nanosecond pulse generating platform and array of companion electrodes.
-The PulseTx system is designed to be tunable in the sense that it provides control of the pulse width, pulse amplitude, pulse number and frequency of pulses delivered to the tissue.
-The pulses are delivered to tissue through the PulseTx electrodes, which can be designed for a variety of applications, including surface treatments or within solid organs and in either open surgery or minimally invasive surgery.
-The pulses create transient nanopores in tissue cell and organelle membranes, and researchers at Pulse Biosciences and elsewhere have published animal study data showing that adjusting the pulse width, amplitude, frequency and number can be used to control the cellular response quite specifically.8, 9, 10, 11, 12, 13, (\) We are planning to leverage the tunable capabilities of the PulseTx system and its interchangeable electrodes to offer multiple NPES solutions in a single clinical setting.
+The application of NPES in the clinic requires the use of electrodes to deliver pulses directly to the target tissue, creating a transient opening of small pores in tissue cell and organelle membranes.
+Researchers have discovered in animal trials over the years that by adjusting the pulse number, duration and amplitude we can control the cellular response quite specifically.
+9, 9, 10, 11, 12, 13 None of these studies were commissioned or funded by Pulse Biosciences.
+Dr. Nuccitelli is the current CSO of the company, and his studies prior to 2015 were supported by grants from the National Institutes of Health.
+His only publication supported by Pulse Biosciences was his 2015 paper.

+The company was formed by merging the three companies that previously worked on NPES, and the company licensed most of its intellectual property concerning existing NPES IP from Old Dominion University and the University of Southern California.
+We believe we are the only medical device company with the intellectual property, technology, and know how to commercialize NPES technology.
+Many other medical device

-- 6 Schoenbach KS, Bioelectric effect of intense nanosecond pulses In Basics of Electroporation, CRC Press, (2010) A.G.
-Pakhomov, D. Miklavcic and MS. Markov eds., pp. 19-49. - 7 Pakhomov AG, Bowman AM, Ibey BL, et al., Lipid nanopores can form a stable, ion channel-like conduction pathway in cell membrane.
+6 Schoenbach KS, Bioelectric effect of intense nanosecond pulses In Basics of Electroporation, CRC Press, (2010) A.G.
+Pakhomov, D. Miklavcic and MS. Markov eds., pp. 19-49.
+Pakhomov AG, Bowman AM, Ibey BL, et al., Lipid nanopores can form a stable, ion channel-like conduction pathway in cell membrane.
 Biochem.
 Biophys.
 Res.
 Commun.
+385:

-385: 181-186. - 8 Sun Y, Vernier PT, Behrend M, Wang J, Thu MM, Gundersen M, and Marcu L. Fluorescence microscopy imaging of electroperturbation in mammalian cells.
-J Biomed Opt 2006; 11(2): 024010. - Walker K III, Pakhomova ON, Kolb JF, Schoenbach KH, Stuck BE, Murphy MR, and Pakhomov AG.
+8 Sun Y, Vernier PT, Behrend M, Wang J, Thu MM, Gundersen M, and Marcu L. Fluorescence microscopy imaging of electroperturbation in mammalian cells.
+J Biomed Opt 2006; 11(2): 024010.

+9 Walker K III, Pakhomova ON, Kolb JF, Schoenbach KH, Stuck BE, Murphy MR, and Pakhomov AG.
 Oxygen enhances lethal effect of high-intensity, ultra-short electrical pulses.
-Bioelectromagnetics J 2006; 27: 221-225. - Vernier PT, Ziegler MJ, Sun Y, Chang WV, Gundersen MA, Tieleman DP.
+Bioelectromagnetics J 2006; 27: 221-225.

+10 Vernier PT, Ziegler MJ, Sun Y, Chang WV, Gundersen MA, Tieleman DP.
 Nanopore formation and phosphatidylserine externalization in a phospholipid bilayer at high transmembrane potential.
-J Am Chem Soc 2006; 128(19): 6288-9. - 11 Nuccitelli R, Chen X, Pakhomov AG, Baldwin WH, Sheikh S, Pomicter JL, Ren W et al. A new pulsed electric field therapy for melanoma disrupts the tumor's blood supply and causes complete remission without recurrence.
-Int'l J Cancer 2009; 125: 438-445. - 12 Ren W, Sain NM, Beebe SJ.
+J Am Chem Soc 2006; 128(19): 6288-9.

+11 Nuccitelli R, Chen X, Pakhomov AG, Baldwin WH, Sheikh S, Pomicter JL, Ren W et al. A new pulsed electric field therapy for melanoma disrupts the tumor's blood supply and causes complete remission without recurrence.
+Int'l J Cancer 2009; 125: 438-445.

+12 Ren W, Sain NM, Beebe SJ.
 Nanosecond pulsed electric fields (nsPEFs) activate intrinsic caspase-dependent and caspase-independent cell death in Jurkat cell.
-Biochem - Biophys Res Commun 2012; 421: 808-812.
+Biochem Biophys Res Commun 2012; 421: 808-812.

 13 Chen R, Sain NM, Harlow KT, Chen YJ, Shires PK, Heller R, Beebe SJ.
-A protective effect after clearance of orthotopic rat hepatocellular carcinoma by nanosecond pulsed - electric fields.
-Eur J of Cancer 2014; 5(15): 2705-2713. (\) Of the studies listed only one of them, #11, was funded by a grant awarded to BioElectroMed, a predecessor entity to Pulse Biosciences.
-Dr. Richard Nuccitelli is the current - (\) Of the studies listed only one of them, #11, was funded by a grant awarded to BioElectroMed, a predecessor entity to Pulse Biosciences.
-Dr. Richard Nuccitelli is the current CSO of the company and was an author on that publication.
+A protective effect after clearance of orthotopic rat hepatocellular carcinoma by nanosecond pulsed electric fields.
+Eur J of Cancer 2014; 5(15): 2705-2713.

-The company was formed by merging the three companies that previously worked on NPES, and the company licensed most of its intellectual property concerning existing NPES IP from Old Dominion University and the University of Southern California.
-We believe we are the only medical device company with the intellectual property, technology, and know how to commercialize NPES technology.
-Many other medical device companies produce products for ablating tumors using a number of different modalities, including the use of extreme heat (radiofrequency, microwave or electrocauterization) or cold (cryoablation), or electric fields with much longer pulses (irreversible electroporation), and high energy radiation.
+companies produce products for ablating tumors using a number of different modalities, including the use of extreme heat (radiofrequency, microwave or electrocauterization) or cold (cryoablation), or electric fields with much longer pulses (irreversible electroporation), and high energy radiation.
 The use of these modalities generally leads to cellular necrosis.
 We believe NPES differs significantly as it offers a non-thermal and non-ionizing ablative technology that can be selectively tuned to induce apoptosis, reducing the potential for damage to surrounding tissue.
 We believe that this less destructive approach lends itself to a number of applications, including tumors which would otherwise be inoperable because of proximity to critical structures.